aymanbagabas/Huawei-WMI/README.md

 * Matebook X Pro

 ## Installation
+You can get this driver from [here](https://github.com/aymanbagabas/Huawei-WMI/releases) if you want to use DKMS modules.

+OR build it from source.

 1. Make sure you have your kernel headers.
 In Fedora it would be:
 ```
 # dnf install kernel-headers